Dane Lloyd: Political career

+On October 12, 2022, Conservative Leader Pierre Poilievre re-appointed Lloyd to the position of Shadow Minister of Emergency Preparedness, a position he holds to this day.

+Federal ridings in Alberta were redistributed prior to the 2025 federal election, and Lloyd was re-elected to parliament in the newly created Parkland riding.

+Legislative initiatives

-St. Albert residents Lyle and Marie McCann went missing in July 2010 on a road trip from their home town to Chilliwack, British Columbia.
+During his nomination for the Conservative Party of Canada in 2017, Lloyd proposed introducing McCanns' Law in honour of St. Albert residents Lyle and Marie McCann who went missing in July 2010 on a road trip from their home town to Chilliwack, British Columbia.
 Their charred motor home was discovered a few days later, resulting in a search that led to the arrest (and subsequent conviction) of Travis Vader for their murder.
 While Vader was still unwilling to assist authorities in locating the McCanns’ remains he will be eligible for parole in 2021.
 This was the catalyst for Lloyd's commitment, in the 2017 Sturgeon River-Parkland Conservative Nomination, to introduce a Private Member's Bill that would help families recover the remains of their loved ones.
 The McCann's oldest son, Bret McCann, worked with Lloyd in drafting of the bill after he was elected.

 In March 2019, Lloyd introduced Private Member's Bill C-437, An Act to amend the Criminal Code, the Corrections and Conditional Release Act and the Prisons and Reformatories Act, also known as McCanns’ Law.
 If passed, willingness to assist authorities to locate the remains of the victim(s) would be a consideration for parole eligibility for someone convicted in the death of a person.
 According to Lloyd "the hope is not to necessarily punish people more, but to give them (an) incentive to cooperate, to give relevant information on the location of the bodies and then enable the families to have the closure of a funeral."

-In Canada's 44th Parliament

-Lloyd was re-elected to the 44th Canadian Parliament.
-As of 2022 he served only on the Standing Committee on Public Safety and National Security (SECU).